tommymyers/TwitchBot/README.md

 # TwitchBot
+Super rudimentary Twitch bot, built for no purpose other than for fun and to say that I've made a Twitch bot
 ## Prerequisites
  - File named **auth_token.py** with the bot account's OAuth token in a variable called *auth_token* (string)
  - Editing **config.json**: